balabibo/An-OpenFOAM-solver-focused-on-ship-free-running-maneuvering-simulations/README.md

-# A-self-defined-OpenFOAM-solver-focused-on-free-running-maneuvering-simulations
+# An OpenFOAM solver focused on free-running maneuvering simulations
-A self-defined OpenFOAM solver focused on free-running maneuvering simulations
+An OpenFOAM solver focused on free-running maneuvering simulations